vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

   Wrap the user name or password in single quotes (Linux or Mac OS) or double quotes (Windows) if they include special characters.<pre>'<i>vcenter_or_esxi_usern@me</i>':'<i>p@ssword</i>'@<i>vcenter_or_esxi_address</i></pre>

   If you do not include the user name in the target URL, you must specify the `user` option.
 If you do not specify the `password` option or include the password in the target URL, `vic-machine create` prompts you to enter the password.
-- If you are deploying a virtual container host on a vCenter Server instance that includes more than one datacenter, include the datacenter name in the target URL.
+- If you are deploying a VCH on a vCenter Server instance that includes more than one datacenter, include the datacenter name in the target URL.
 If you include an invalid datacenter name, `vic-machine create` fails and suggests the available datacenters that you can specify.

   <pre>--target <i>vcenter_server_address</i>/<i>datacenter_name</i></pre>